andrewharvey/abs2pgsql/2011-census/README.md

   male and female in the database.
 * Try to maintain the same terminology as the source schema.

+## PostgreSQL Limitations
+PostgreSQL imposes some limitations which in some cases prevented the target schema matching the source data model.
+These have been noted in the code and can be found with a global search for "PostgreSQL Limitation".
+Most of these are abbreviations rather than the full name due to the default NAMEDATALEN being 64.

 # Running the Scripts
 Although there is no data to load yet.
 You can still create the schema and potentially load some sample data.